 Meta: Architecture Journal and Decision Log

-In the headings proposed by Simon in his book (the guide structure shown above), you can see that the last section is named Decision Log.
+One of the sections proposed in the Architecture Guide schema is the Decision Log.
 If it’s the first time you read about it, it may sound like too much work, trivial and unnecessary.
-However, based on my experience, it’s one of the most useful parts of your work as Software Architect.
+However, based on my experience, it’s one of the most useful parts of your work as a Software Architect.
 The idea, summarized, is that you write down all the decisions that have been made after some time of analysis of the different alternatives.
 You shouldn’t include too much content, just try to cover these questions:

 - Who participated in the decision?